 In random assignment evaluations, attrition can bias the impact estimates by creating differences in the characteristics of the intervention and comparison groups, even if these groups were equivalent at the time of random assignment.
 If sample members in the intervention and comparison groups who remain in the study at follow-up had different characteristics at the time of random assignment, outcomes could differ even in the absence of treatment (Shadish et al. 2002) (Exhibit III.6).
 So, "moderate" is the highest rating that a manuscript reporting results of an RCT with high attrition can receive.
-40

-For example, if less-motivated sample members in the intervention group failed to respond to the follow-up survey, the outcome data for the intervention group would be based on fewer unmotivated individuals than the outcome data for the comparison group.
-Similarly, if highly motivated sample members in the comparison group were frustrated by a lack of services and did not respond to the follow-up survey, the outcome data for the comparison group would be based on fewer motivated individuals than the outcome data for the intervention group.
+For example, if less-motivated sample members in the intervention group failed to respond to the followup survey, the outcome data for the intervention group would be based on fewer unmotivated individuals than the outcome data for the comparison group.
+Similarly, if highly motivated sample members in the comparison group were frustrated by a lack of services and did not respond to the follow-up survey, the outcome data for the comparison group would be based on fewer motivated individuals than the outcome data for the comparison group would be based on fewer motivated individuals than the outcome data for the intervention group.
 After this attrition, more-motivated individuals would be disproportionately represented in the intervention group, and less-motivated individuals would be disproportionately represented in the comparison group.
 If motivation were associated with the study outcomes, the findings would be biased and would not accurately reflect the effect of the home visiting services.